patrickhoette/configs/Fish/README.md

 ### Themes

-I use a modified version of the [bobthefish](https://github.com/oh-my-fish/theme-bobthefish) theme's default dark theme.
-I modified it using the colours from the Dracula theme and a bit of personal preferences.
+I use a modified version of [bobthefish](https://github.com/oh-my-fish/theme-bobthefish)'s default dark theme.
+I modified it using the colours from the Dracula theme and a bit of personal preference.
 Further more I dropped the right side prompt as I absolutely hate them.
-I also dropped most info of of the prompt meaning when you are in in your home folder the prompt is as minimal as it can be while looking nice.
-Honestly do you need to know the logged in user and hostname when you are on your computer?
+I also dropped most info of, of the prompt meaning when you are in in your home folder the prompt is as minimal as it can be while looking nice.
+Honestly do you need to know the logged in user and hostname when you are on your own machine?

-For further information on theming refer to the [Configuration section](#configuration) below.
+For further information on theming refer to the [configuration section](#configuration) below.

 ## Configuration